Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 where you prefer to get failure if the transaction cannot be persisted to a majority of the nodes in the cluster.
 In other words, this feature is for the scenarios where you want to favor consistency over availability.

 For cluster-wide transactions, RavenDB uses the [Raft](../../server/clustering/rachis/what-is-rachis#what-is-raft-?) protocol.
 It ensures that the transaction is acknowledged by a majority of the nodes in the cluster and upon commit, will be visible on any node that you'll use henceforth.
-Like single-node transactions, RavenDB requires that you submit the cluster-wide transaction as a single request to a database of all the changes you want to commit.
+Like single-node transactions, RavenDB requires that you submit the cluster-wide transaction as a single request of all the changes you want to commit to a database.

 Cluster-wide transactions has the notion of [atomic guards](../../session/cluster-transaction/atomic-guards) to prevent an overwrite of a document modified in a cluster transaction by changed made in another cluster transaction.